Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Introduction

 Understanding transient host populations and distinguishing the host environments between transient populations will be imperative for characterizing the enormous transient populations (and their progenitors) discovered by upcoming missions such as the Vera C. Rubin Observatory's Legacy Survey of Space and Time (Rubin; \citealt{LSST, lsst2019}) and the \textit{Nancy Grace Roman Space Telescope} (\textit{Roman}; \citealt{spergel2015}).
 The majority of events observed through both missions will not be spectroscopically classified given current and future resources, necessitating that we instead rely on properties independent of their spectroscopic features to classify them.
-A plethora of transient classifiers have already been built to classify transients solely on their lightcurves \citep{muthukrishna2019,villar2019, villar2020, Hosseinzadeh2020, boone2021, sanchez2021, deSoto2024, btsbot2024}, with several studies finding that photometric classification (particularly at early times) improves when including transient host galaxy information \citep{foley2013, jones2017, gomez2020,gomez2023,gomez2023b,gagliano2023, kisley2023,sheng2024,villar2024impact,boesky2025}.
+A plethora of transient classifiers have already been built to classify transients solely on their lightcurves \citep{muthukrishna2019,villar2019, Hosseinzadeh2020, moller2020, villar2020, boone2021, sanchez2021, qu2022, deSoto2024, btsbot2024}, with several studies finding that photometric classification (particularly at early times) improves when including transient host galaxy information \citep{foley2013, jones2017, gomez2020,gomez2023,gomez2023b,gagliano2023, kisley2023,sheng2024,villar2024impact,boesky2025}.
 Importantly, this highlights that transient populations can be studied in the absence of the specific properties of transients themselves via their hosts.
+However, this does have the potential to bias transient samples; thus, careful attention is required when employing host galaxies for classification.

 Despite the utility of transient host galaxies in helping to characterize them, analyzing large galaxy populations has generally been quite challenging.
 Constraining galaxy stellar population properties quickly and in a computationally inexpensive way, which is often desired for large galaxy population studies, has often been done through matching observed spectral energy distributions (SEDs) to templates of elliptical and spiral galaxies or employing simple stellar population (SSP) models.
 Unfortunately, both of these methods are prone to severely misrepresenting the true properties of observed galaxies \citep{Conroy2013}.
 Traditional Bayesian-inference based SED fitting techniques, which can handle more complex, composite stellar population models that obtain more realistic constraints on properties than the aforementioned methods, can be quite computationally expensive, with some codes taking $\gtrsim1$~day (on one CPU) to fit a single galaxy \citep{BEAGLE,BAGPIPES,jlc+2021}.
 Thus, using these methods in real-time with Rubin and \textit{Roman} detected transients would require an astronomical amount of computational resources.